 Today I'm going back to basics and re-making an old favourite: Chilli Con Carne.
 A meat-free version, of course.

-This recipe is also packed with plant-based protein (a whopping 25g protein per serving!) which will shut up anyone who asks “where do you get your protein though??”
+This recipe is also packed with plant-based protein (a whopping 25g protein per serving!) which will shut up any annoying people who ask "whErE dO yOu GeT yOuR pRoTeiN thOUgh??"

 - 2 tbsp olive oil